jaltepeter/MountUp/README.md

 ## Known issue

-- There is a incompatibility con the [Token Factions](https://github.com/p4535992/token-factions ) when i "Mount Up" a faction token the PIXI Graphic go in conlict and launch a exception is not a grave exception but is annoying
+- There is a incompatibility with the [Token Factions](https://github.com/p4535992/token-factions ) when i "Mount Up" a faction token the PIXI Graphic go in conlict and launch a exception is not a grave exception but is annoying

 # Installation
 It's always better and easier to install modules through in in app browser.
 Just search for "Mount Up!"